-Should I get foam, latex or a hybrid?
+Should I get foam mattress, latex or a hybrid?

 Generally speaking, latex mattresses are the firmest by default, but do a good job at minimizing motion transfer (meaning they have good motion isolation).
 However, foam and hybrids can be made very firm as well while still having good motion isolation.
 If you have a bigger budget for a new bed, latex is the best overall option if you're looking for a bed with firm support, great build quality, and one that will last longer than a traditional mattress.

 Can I still use a mattress topper on a firm mattress?

 Mattress toppers are normally used to add a comfort layer to an aging mattress, or one that doesn't have the firmness level or support you're looking for, or to help with motion isolation.
 If you buy the right bed to begin with, you won't need a mattress topper.
 A firm topper can still be added to an existing mattress to give it more comfort though.
 You may even want to go for cooling mattress toppers, especially for memory foam mattresses because memory foam mattresses tend to be hotter.
 You'll need a cooling panel if you get night sweats, a cooling panel is either a cooling top layer, or cooling sheets and blankets.

 Is firm still comfortable?

 Many people hear "firm" and think you're sleeping on a rock with no motion isolation or edge support, but that's not the case.
 Even the firmest bed will still have some give and support, as well as a comfort layer or various foam mattress layers.
-Back sleepers, stomach sleepers and heavyset combination sleepers are generally the type of people that find a firm bed more comfortable.
+Back sleepers, stomach sleepers and heavyset combination sleepers are generally the type of people that find a firm option more comfortable.
 When you're shopping for a new mattress, look for individually wrapped coils, at least a 10 year warranty, and keep in mind that most companies will let you return what you don't like.

 I like firm, my partner likes soft, what can we do?

-If you and your sleep partner disagree on the firmness thats right for your body, you can try a split king bed, and get different firmness levels to fit the sleepers style and your body while still providing good edge support so the bed feels natural.
+If you and your sleep partner disagree on the mattress firmness scale thats right for your body, you can try a split king bed, and get different firmness levels to fit the sleepers style (good for combination sleepers) and your body while still providing good edge support so the bed feels natural.
 A split king is two twin beds on a single frame, and allows for a more customized sleep setup.
 You can also get a bed with a long trial period.
 By opting for a bed with a longer trial period, you get time to decide if it's really a good fit or not.
 You can also add a comfort layer on an existing mattress that only on half of the bed if needed.

 Will my bed frame work with a very firm mattress?

-If you're worried about your bed frame with a firm bed, don't.
-A firm bed works with any bed frame, and can even be easier to secure than a soft bed.
+If you're worried about your bed frame with a firmer bed, don't.
+An ultra firm bed works with any bed frame, and can even be easier to secure than a soft foam mattress.
 A firm bed has less sag and can be supported with less resistance.

 What warranty should I look for?

 A lifetime warranty is great, but the industry standard is 10 year, along with a decent trial period.
-A 10 year warranty gives you plenty of time to break in the mattress and have time to return it if anything goes wrong in that 10 year time period.
+A 10 year warranty gives you plenty of time to break in the mattress and have time to return it if anything goes wrong in that 10 year time trial period.
 Whether the comfort layer starts to sag, or something else about the mattress isn't good, a solid 10 year warranty is a good baseline for a bed.